degski/Mado/README.md

         . . . . .

     One way to take advantage of this technique is to build an empty trap.
-That leaves you with spaces on the board where you have some flexibility, but your opponent doesn't.
+That leaves you with spaces on the Board where you have some flexibility, but your opponent doesn't.
 In this example, White has constructed an empty trap, while Black has formed three partial rings.